 Deviation from SP-800-90A.
 The implementation of Dual EC in CNG differs from the current SP-800-90A specification in one noteworthy way.
-The code in bcrypt-primitives.dll that implements Dual EC (a function called MSCryptDualEcGen) seems to include step 14-performing a point multiplication and projection on the x-coordinate after generating the necessary blocks.
+The code in bcryptprimitives.dll that implements Dual EC (a function called MSCryptDualEcGen) seems to include the final update step at the end of each call - performing a point multiplication and projection on the x-coordinate after generating the necessary blocks.
 However, our reverse engineering efforts, as well as our experiments, indicate that the result is not copied into the seed state, and thus not used in subsequent calls to Dual EC.
-In short, although the CNG Dual EC implementation appears to contain code that implements the full current specification, it effectively implements Dual EC 2006 by ignoring the result of step 14 in future calls to generate.
+In short, although the CNG Dual EC implementation appears to contain code that implements the full current specification, it effectively implements Dual EC 2006 by ignoring the result of the final update step in future calls to generate.
 This appears to be a bug.

 Fingerprint in the session ID.
-When an SChannel server generates a new session ID, it requests 32 bytes, S[0,...,31] from BCryptGenRandom, and interprets the first four bytes S[0,...,3] as an unsigned integer v.
-It then computes $v' = v \mod CACHE_LEN$, and constructs the final session ID by concatenating these values, session_id = v'[0,...,3] ||S[4,...,31].
+When an SChannel server generates a new session ID, it requests 32 bytes, S[0,...,31] from BCryptGenRandom, and interprets the first four bytes S[0,...,3] as an unsigned integer ν .
+It then computes $v'=v \mod \text{CACHE_LEN}$, and constructs the final session ID by concatenating these values, $session_id=v'[0,\ldots,3]\|S[4,\ldots,31]$.
 CACHE_LEN is the maximum number of entries allowed in SChannel's session cache, which was hard-coded to 20,000 on the systems we tested.
 Thus, the presence of zeros in the third and fourth bytes of the session ID is a likely (although imperfect) fingerprint for SChannel implementations.